 When your audio input device is enabled you are much more likely to experience more latency as the computer struggles to process audio and MIDI signals at the same time.

 If you are recording MIDI only and do not have any external recording sources, you can switch your Audio Input Device setting off completely.
-When your Audio Input Device is disabled, it will say “No device” and your latency problem should be instantly solved if this is the cause of the lag.

 5. Manually edit or quantize your MIDI instrument after you’ve recorded it